csams/kcp-proxy/README.md

 trust the serving cert of each backend server.

 ## Generate the proxy's certs
-Update the `.cnf` files in [hack](hack) so the generated certs include the IP addresses to which KCP and the virtual workspaces server bind in their SANs.
+Update the `.cnf` files in [hack](hack) so the generated certs include in their SANs the IP addresses to which KCP and the virtual workspaces server bind.

 Then run this:
 ```bash